 Improve visitor management

-The security risks at your Front of House are critical but are easily overlooked.
+The security risks at your reception area are critical but are easily overlooked.
 From employees and company guests to contractors and couriers, there are different kinds of visitors coming into the office.
 Through visitor management, security and reception teams should know who comes into the office, and when they leave the premises.